 - PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times.
-The children will be doing PE on Wednesdays
+The children will be doing PE on Wednesdays and Thursdays.

 - Parents and children are encouraged to check book bags for letters each day.

 - Your child will read with an adult weekly and we expect them to read at home with an adult every evening.
 The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading!